canro91/canro91.github.io/_posts/2022-05-30-HowToUseLinqGroupBy.md

 Notice, we used three [recent C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}): the Top-level statements, records, and global using statements.
 Now we can write Console applications without the Main declaration.
 All boilerplate code is gone!

-The `GroupBy` method [receives as a parameter a delegate]({% post_url 2019-03-22-WhatTheFuncAction %}) with the property to use as a key when grouping elements.
+The `GroupBy` method [receives a delegate as a parameter]({% post_url 2019-03-22-WhatTheFuncAction %}) with the property to use as a key when grouping elements.
 In our previous example, we used the `Rating` property and wrote `movie => movie.Rating`;

 ## What does GroupBy return?

 **The result of GroupBy is a collection of groups or buckets.
 It returns `IEnumerable<IGrouping<TKey, TSource>>` where TKey is the type of the grouping key and TSource is the type of the elements inside the collection.**

-{% include image.html name="GroupByReturn.png" caption="GroupBy input and return types" alt="LINQ GroupBy method signature" %}
+{% include image.html name="GroupByReturn.png" caption="GroupBy return type" alt="LINQ GroupBy method signature" %}

 The `IGrouping` interface is a wrapper for a collection and its grouping key.
 Each group or bucket has a `Key` property.